Trouble Shooting

 - Clicking "Application settings" in the left-hand menu

-- Checking the field Api Key
+- Checking the field API Key

 API key was not deployed

-$apikey = 'YOUR_API_KEY'
+$apikey = 'paste_your_api_key_here'

 $headers = New-Object "System.Collections.Generic.Dictionary[[String],[String]]"